Welcome to my simple guide on Motor Timing, Boost and Turbo and how you can use them to get the best performance out of

 How altering Motor Timing affects performance

 Altering timing has a similar effect to changing the gearing.
 Advancing (increasing) a motors timing will result in a higher maximum motor RPM but will reduce Torque.
 Reducing timing does the opposite – more Torque, lower maximum motor RPM.

-RPM (Revolutions Per Minute): higher RPM = higher top speed
+Higher RPM (Revolutions Per Minute) = higher top speed, less torque.

 More Torque: more pulling power, quicker acceleration, better over rough terrain etc.

 How much torque or RPM you need will depend on the car and the track or area you are racing on.
 Racing on a smooth surface with less rolling resistance means you can get more top end out of your car.
 Racing off-road on grass or difficult terrain would be better suited to a higher torque setup.
 But remember, a slower car can mean faster lap times on small tracks with lots of tight turns, so experiment!

 So why bother adjusting Timing if you can simply change the gearing?